Tomo-Aot/github_practice/README.md

-# github_practice
+# Github Workspace
-this is my github account.
-this account is created for improve my coding skills.
+In this workspace, I will left R script for multi-variable analysis.